ritterim/rimdev-blog/_posts/2016-02-08-angular-prime-directive.md

 ...
 ```

-`scope: { listOfAnimals: '=' }` tells Angular that we are now expecting data from outside our directive to come into our directive.
+`scope: { listOfAnimals: '=' }` tells Angular we are now expecting data from outside our directive to come into our directive.
 As you can see, we use an `'='` sign to signify we want 2-way data-binding to a model.
 Use this prefix and Angular will always expect a model on the other end.
 You have 2 more options to use:
 1. `'@'` : Text data-binding (1-way data-binding).
 Angular will always expect an expression
 2. `'&'` : Method-binding.
 Angular expects a function on the parent scope to bind to